 If you enjoyed this recipe, it would help us tremendously if you left us a star rating in the comments below or on the recipe card.
 Do you have any questions about the recipe or do you need a swap for any of the ingredients?
 We are here to help, just leave us a question in the comments below.Print

 Our Pomegranate Vinaigrette is warm, sweet, and tangy.
 Homemade dressings are a really easy way to elevate your salads!
 They quick and easy to make and taste a thousand times better than store-bought salad dressing.

-- 1 medium shallot, minced.
-You may also use a small onion
+- 1 medium shallot, minced (you can also use a small onion)

 - 2 tbsp extra virgin olive oil

 - 1 cup pomegranate juice

 - 1 tbsp maple syrup, agave nectar or Honey

 - Heat the olive oil in a small saucepan.
 Add the shallots and saute over medium-low heat for about 5 minutes